Noroff-Fagskole/semester-project-1-Michaelwasilewski/README.md

 This project was about creating a science museum website for kids from ages 7 to 15 and families with children.

-You can add some bullet points if you'd like to:

 - An interactive science museum called the Community Science Museum is opening in your town/city.
 - Its core target audience is primary and middle school children (7-15) and families with young children.